ibm-cloud-docs/dns-svcs/glb.md

 Create a health check to specify how the origin health is monitored. {{site.data.keyword.dns_short}} supports HTTP, HTTPS and TCP monitoring types.
 After you create a health check, you can add it to a new or existing origin pool.
 Health checks exist at the instance level, and can be used by any pool in the instance.

+If an origin is marked as unhealthy because of failed health checks, a single passing health check is sufficient to bring the origin back to a healthy state.
+{: note}

 Follow these steps to create a health check:

 1. From the {{site.data.keyword.dns_short}} navigation menu, click **Global load balancers**, then select the **Health checks** tab.